evilsocket/arc/README.md

     go install github.com/evilsocket/arc/cmd/arc@latest

-Once you either extracted the release archive or compiled it yourself, copy `sample_config.json` to a new `config.json` file and customize it.
+Once you either extracted the release archive or compiled it yourself, copy `sample_config.toml` to a new `config.toml` file and customize it.
 The most important fields to change are the `secret` ( a key used for token authentication ), the `username` and the `password`, which is the `bcrypt` hash of the authentication password you want to use, you can generate a new one with:

     arc password "your-new-password" <optional-cost>

 Once everything is ready, youn can finally start the `arc` server:

-    arc -config config.json -app arc
+    arc -config config.toml -app arc

 Now browse `https://localhost:8443/` ( or the address and port you configured ) and login with the configured credentials (make sure to add the generated HTTPS certificate as an exception in your browser).